-Ursuline College provides educational resources, programming and counseling services throughout the year related to campus safety/security and crime prevention, including the prevention of bullying, gambling, alcohol and drug abuse, sexual assault, stalking, and domestic and dating violence.
-Educational awareness and training programs include trainings offered by Student Affairs, Residence Life, Director of Compliance/Title IX & Disability Coordinator (Title IX Coordinator).
+Ursuline College provides educational resources, programming and counseling services throughout the year related to campus safety/security and crime prevention, including the prevention of bullying, hazing, gambling, alcohol and drug abuse, sexual assault, stalking, and domestic and dating violence.
+Educational awareness and training programs include trainings offered by Student Affairs, Residence Life, Security, and the Director of Compliance/Title IX & Disability Coordinator.
 Through various College departments, Ursuline also provides training, prevention and education to its students and employees by utilizing non-campus programming and resources such as staff from the Cleveland Rape Crisis Center, Recovery Resources, and other private providers.
 The offices of Residence Life and Student Activities coordinate several safety programs each semester for the entire campus.
 Presentations are made within the residence halls and to all of campus (students/faculty/staff).
 Educational videos on personal safety are available for check-out from the Besse Library for individual or group use.

 The Title IX Coordinator provides Title IX related programming throughout the year for faculty, staff, and students.
-This programming includes information about sexual harassment prevention and response, dating and domestic violence, stalking, consent, bystander intervention, trauma-informed referrals via in-house training, outside resources, tabling events, and bulletin boards.
-The Title IX Coordinator provides training to new faculty, staff, and students, on the College's Sexual Misconduct Policy (now known as the Title IX Sexual Harassment Policy), its Harassment and Discrimination Policy, campus resources, and reporting requirements.
+This programming includes information about sexual harassment prevention and response, sexual assault, dating violence, domestic violence, stalking, consent, bystander intervention, and trauma-informed referrals.
+The Title IX Coordinator provides information to faculty, staff, and students, on the College's Title IX Sexual Harassment Policy, its Harassment and Discrimination Policy, campus resources, and reporting requirements.
 Throughout the year, she updates faculty, staff, and students about new developments (e.g., gender neutral language, gender inclusive restrooms, cyber-stalking, etc.) The Title IX Coordinator also provides training to the College's civil rights investigators, hearing deciders, advisors, deputy Title IX coordinators, and mediators.
+Some of the training is provided in-house.
+Other training is provided by the law firm of Bricker & Eckler, the Ohio Department of Higher Education, and other outside providers.

 Ursuline College also requires that all incoming students and employees successfully complete an online training course/program on the awareness and prevention of sexual harassment, sexual assault, stalking, and domestic and dating violence.
-The on-line training course/program is currently provided through an outside vendor (EverFi) and addresses the following:
+The on-line training course/program is currently provided through an outside vendor (Vector Solutions) and addresses the following: